News Corporation: Further development

 In April 2010, News Corporation sold Bulgarian broadcaster bTV, which it launched on 1 June 2000, as part of a deal to Central European Media Enterprises (CME) for $400 million in addition to another $13 million for working capital adjustment.
 The deal included cable channels bTV Comedy and Btv Cinema and News Corporation's 74% stake in Radio Company CJ which included five radio stations.

 In September 2010, due to the Fijian government's requirement that the country's media outlet must be 90% owned by Fiji Nationals, News Corporation sold 90% of their stake in their Fijian newspapers (Fiji Times, Nai Lalakai, and Shanti Dut) to Motibhai Group of Companies.

+In November 2010, News Corp purchased education technology and student progress tracking company Wireless Generation for $360 million.
+The company was the NY City Education Department's partner for its School of One pilot program (now Teach to One).

 In late February 2011, News Corp officially put the now-struggling Myspace up for sale, which was estimated to be worth $50–200 million.
 Losses from the last quarter of 2010 were $156 million, over double of the previous year, which dragged down the otherwise strong results of parent News Corp.
 Its struggles were attributed to the growth of the competing social network Facebook.
 The deadline for bids, May 31, 2011, passed without any above the reserve price of $100 million being submitted.
 The rapid deterioration in Myspace's business during the most recent quarter had deterred many potent suitors.
 Later in June, Specific Media and pop singer Justin Timberlake bought the site for $35 million, which CNN reported noted was "far less than the $580 million News Corp. paid for Myspace in 2005."
 Murdoch went on to call the Myspace purchase a "huge mistake".

 On July 13, 2011, Rupert Murdoch announced that the company would withdraw its takeover bid for BSkyB due to concerns relating to the News of the World scandal.
 News Corporation already owned, and continues to own, 39.1% of BSkyB.

 On June 6, 2012, News Corporation announced that it would buy out ESPN Inc.'s stake in ESPN Star Sports to gain full control over the Asia-Pacific sports network.
 On November 20, 2012, News Corporation announced that it would acquire a 49% stake in the regional sports network YES Network, owned by the Major League Baseball team New York Yankees.
 In January 2013, News Corp. attained 54.5% majority control of Sky Deutschland.

+On August 21, 2012, News Corporation signed a five-year worldwide distribution deal with DreamWorks Animation, which would distribute its films through 20th Century Fox that began with The Croods in 2013, and has lasted until Captain Underpants: The First Epic Movie in 2017, following Comcast and NBCUniversal's purchase of the animated studio in 2016.